Sexual Difficulties

 Figuring out the cause

-It will be helpful if you can provide your doctor with information on when your sexual difficulties began, exactly what your problems are, and to what extent you are experiencing them.
+It will be helpful if you can share with your healthcare provider when your sexual difficulties began, what the problems are, and to what extent you are experiencing them.
 It may be helpful to ask yourself how your current libido and sexual functioning compares to the past.
-If your sex drive has always been strong and you realize that recently it is not, tell your doctor.
-If you never had problems having sex and now you do, this is something your doctor needs to know.
+If your sex drive has always been strong and you realize that recently it is not, tell your healthcare provider.
+If you never had problems having sex and now you do, this is something your healthcare provider needs to know.
 The more specific you can be in describing your sexual difficulties, the better.

 • smoking